chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 [Roles]({{< relref "roles" >}}) let you define patterns and processes that exist across nodes in an organization as belonging to a single job function.
 Each role consists of zero (or more) attributes and a run-list.

-The Chef Infra Server UI lets you:
+The Chef Infra Server lets you:

 - Create a role
-- List out all the roles at one place.
+- List all the roles at one place.
 - Search for a specific role from a list of roles.
 - View the details of roles:
   - Run List